Entitlements

 relationship had been terminated.
 This law restored entitlement only to DIC.

-Entitlement to ancillary benefits—including loan guaranty, CHAMPVA, and
+Entitlement to ancillary benefits—including loan guaranty, CHAMPVA,

 Chapter 35 education benefits—was not restored.
 Section 502 of Pub.
 L.